 The human mind becomes most destructive when it loves, because then it stops rationalizing, and also when it hates, because then it stops functioning.

-By the way, if I am asked to chose only one line from the book, I will settle down for the following, as there is truth in it.
+By the way, if I am asked to choose only one line from the book, I will settle down for the following, as there is truth in it.

 Irrespective of the stature of the person in the society, one can never be formal at an old friend’s place.